kakwa/ldapcherry/README.rst

 LdapCherry also aims to be as simple as possible to deploy: no crazy dependencies, few configuration files, extensive debug logs and full documentation.

+The default backend plugins permit to manage Ldap and Active Directory.

 ***************
   Screenshots